 - Use mat cards and reflectors to control shadows.
 Generally, you want a bit of shadow (or the food looks flat) but not too much.

-- Every photographer does post-processing to manage brightness and colour balance.
-However, a better quality camera will require a lot less post-processing.
+- Every photographer does post-processing to manage brightness and color balance.
+However, a better-quality camera will require a lot less post-processing.

-- Try to include white or grey in the photo or use a grey card for colour correcting.
+- Try to include white or grey in the photo or use a grey card for color correcting.

-- If you are a blogger or an instagramer, I recommend creating your own filter (to be applied after colour and brightness correction).
+- If you are a blogger or an Instagrammer, I recommend creating your own filter (to be applied after color and brightness correction).
 Then all your images will have a unified feel.

 - I’ve also started posting really low res-images to my blogs.
 While I’d prefer crisper images, small image sizes help with site speed and load time.
 It also reduces the number of images that get stolen.